amanj31/Aman-T3-indiv/week3.md

 Average Selection Sort Comparisons and Swaps:      12497500 and 4999
 Average Insertion Sort Comparisons and Insertions: 6267412 and 4999
 Average Bubble Sort Comparisons and Swaps:         12495282 and 6267412
+Average Merge Sort Comparisons and Divisions:      61808 and 9999

 ### Time complexities: